Leonard Cohen: Religious beliefs and practices

-In a 1993 interview titled "I am the little Jew who wrote the Bible", he said: "At our best, we inhabit a biblical landscape, and this is where we should situate ourselves without apology. [...]
+In a 1993 interview, he said: "At our best, we inhabit a biblical landscape, and this is where we should situate ourselves without apology. [...]
 That biblical landscape is our urgent invitation ...
 Otherwise, it's really not worth saving or manifesting or redeeming or anything, unless we really take up that invitation to walk into that biblical landscape."

 Cohen showed an interest in Jesus as a universal figure, saying, "I'm very fond of Jesus Christ.
 He may be the most beautiful guy who walked the face of this earth.
 Any guy who says 'Blessed are the poor.
 Blessed are the meek' has got to be a figure of unparalleled generosity and insight and madness ...
 A man who declared himself to stand among the thieves, the prostitutes and the homeless.
 His position cannot be comprehended.
 It is an inhuman generosity.
 A generosity that would overthrow the world if it was embraced because nothing would weather that compassion.
 I'm not trying to alter the Jewish view of Jesus Christ.
 But to me, in spite of what I know about the history of legal Christianity, the figure of the man has touched me."

 Speaking about his religion in a 2007 interview for BBC Radio 4's Front Row (partially re-broadcast on November 11, 2016), Cohen said: "My friend Brian Johnson said of me that I'd never met a religion I didn't like.
 That's why I've tried to correct that impression [that I was looking for another religion besides Judaism] because I very much feel part of that tradition and I practice that and my children practice it, so that was never in question.
 The investigations that I've done into other spiritual systems have certainly illuminated and enriched my understanding of my own tradition."

 At his concert in Ramat Gan on September 24, 2009, Cohen spoke Jewish prayers and blessings to the audience in Hebrew.
 He opened the show with the first sentence of Ma Tovu.
-At the middle, he used Baruch Hashem, and he ended the concert reciting the blessing of Birkat Kohanim.
+In the middle, he used Baruch Hashem, and he ended the concert reciting the blessing of Birkat Kohanim.